iamvs-2002/TipsToWriteBetterCode/README.md

   CASE 2: int numberOfIndividuals=5;

   As seen from above, the second CASE looks more friendly and is easier to understand as compared to first.

+- Functions

+  Try not to repeat same piece of code again and again, rather use functions.

+- Clever Code

+  If you are using some tricks, try to explain the same using comments in your code.
+Else prefer an easily readable and understandable approach.

+- Delete

+  Always delete the unnecessary code.
+There is no point in keeping the old code, and comment it out.
+It will just look messy and unnecessarily long.